lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 The Alarm class is designed to monitor tire pressure and set an alarm if the pressure falls outside of the expected range.
 The Sensor class provided for the exercise simulates the behaviour of a real tire sensor, providing random but realistic values.

 #### 2. **UnicodeFileToHtmlTextConverter exercise**:
-Write the unit tests for the UnicodeFileToHtmTextConverter class, refactor the code as much as you need to make the class testable.
+Write the unit tests for the UnicodeFileToHtmlTextConverter class, refactor the code as much as you need to make the class testable.

-The UnicodeFileToHtmTextConverter class is designed to reformat a plain text file for display in a browser.
+The UnicodeFileToHtmlTextConverter class is designed to reformat a plain text file for display in a browser.

 #### 3. **TicketDispenser exercise**: